coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 _To get to know you better, we would like to ask you a few questions.
 Please complete the questions as honsetly as possible.
 Parents are allowed to help. (note to parents: Try not to bias your children's answers.)_

 - What do you like to do with the family?
-_When it's the weekend, what would you most like to do together?_
+_When it's the weekend, what would you like to do together?_

 - If you lived in a world where no one could talk, in what ways would you choose to express your feelings?
 _You may choose multiple answers._